mathesar-foundation/mathesar-wiki/docs/projects/2024/architecture-transition/rpc.md

 - Noun first, verb second.
 (This makes the methods easy to sort.)
 - _(More specific guidelines will follow after some of the open questions are resolved)_

+### Docstrings

+- All API functions must have docstrings.
+- Within the docstrings the syntax should be [Sphinx style](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html).

+    (Some rationale for this choice is described in [#3524](https://github.com/mathesar-foundation/mathesar/pull/3524).)

 ### When to batch